eightyfive/laravel-autoroute/README.md

 ```

 __Notes__:
-- It will look for the files inside the Laravel `routes/` folder.
+- It will look for files inside the Laravel `routes/` folder.
 - Supports all file types supported by [hassankhan/config](https://github.com/hassankhan/config).
 - You need to `composer require symfony/yaml` if you choose to use YAML files.